 Able Artists Series: Inclusive Music Making

-In a morning session, Stewart led our artists with disability through a collaborative music making session.
+In a morning session, Stewart led our artists with disabilities through a collaborative music-making session.
 Then, we invited community music leaders and educators, students, musicians, advocates, and social service professionals in the afternoon.
-They learned more about Stewart’s inclusive music-making process, discovered cutting-edge music technologies including the “reactable” (an electronic musical instrument with a tangible user interface on an illuminated table top), and briefly experienced some of the results of the collaboration with our artists.
+They learned more about Stewart’s inclusive music-making process, discovered cutting-edge music technologies including the “reactable” (an electronic musical instrument with a tangible user interface on an illuminated tabletop), and briefly experienced some of the results of the collaboration with our artists.

 Able Artist Series is hosted by H’art Centre and supported by the City of Kingston and Community Foundation of Kingston and Area.